jingsk/SWCNT-exciton-decoherence/README.md

-# National Science Foundation Boston 2022 Boston University Physics Research Opportunity
+# NSF Boston 2022 Boston University Physics Research Opportunity

 equation.py: Using the Brillouin Zone to convert sigma to an integral, we are able to graph |X(t)| vs Time (ps).
 This is the first graph.
 Additionally , the long term of the X(t) is derived form the Indepent Boson Model (IBM) and plotted.
 We use different chirality values to understand its effects on the decoherence behavior.